The-Marcy-Lab-School/swe-assessment-1/README.md

 Whenever you take an assessment, you may be flustered.
 The first step is to count 15 seconds.
 This feels *unbearably* long in the moment and a waste of precious time!
 But remember, you have thousands and thousands of seconds.
 You know how each one felt like forever?
 Then that means you have a ton of time to work.
 Breathe in and let the adrenaline rush hit you, and then let it subside so you can *focus*.

-We recommend reading over all the short answer questions and code prompts before your start working.
+We recommend reading over all code prompts before your start working.
 There may be things you know right off the bat, and filling them out first can help you feel more confident.
 Nothing here is linear, and everything can be done in whatever order you prefer.

 Some other helpful things: